 The Company is subject to environmental laws and regulations affecting many aspects of its operations, including air and water quality, wastewater discharge, the generation, transmission and disposal of solid waste and hazardous substances, aggregate permitting and other environmental considerations.
 These laws and regulations can increase capital, operating and other costs; cause delays as a result of litigation and administrative proceedings; and create compliance, remediation, containment, monitoring and reporting obligations, particularly relating to electric generation, permitting and environmental compliance for construction material facilities, and natural gas transmission and storage operations.
 Environmental laws and regulations can also require the Company to install pollution control equipment at its facilities, clean up spills and other contamination and correct environmental hazards, including payment of all or part of the cost to remediate sites where the Company’s past activities, or the activities of other parties, caused environmental contamination.
 These laws and regulations generally require the Company to obtain and comply with a variety of environmental licenses, permits, inspections and other approvals and may cause the Company to shut down existing facilities due to difficulties in assuring compliance or where the cost of compliance makes operation of the facilities uneconomical.
 Although the Company strives to comply with all applicable environmental laws and regulations, public and private entities and private individuals may interpret the Company’s legal or regulatory requirements differently and seek injunctive relief or other remedies against the Company.
 The Company cannot predict the outcome, financial or operational, of any such litigation or administrative proceedings.

-Initiatives related to global climate change and to reduce GHG emissions could adversely impact the Company’s operation, costs of or access to capital and impact or limit business plans.
+Stakeholder actions and increased regulatory activity related to environmental, social and governance matters, particularly climate change and reducing GHG emissions, could adversely impact the Company’s operation, costs of or access to capital and impact or limit business plans.

+The Company, primarily at its electric, natural gas distribution and pipeline businesses, is facing increasing stakeholder scrutiny related to environmental, social and governance matters.
+Recently, the Company has seen a rise in certain stakeholders, such as investors, customers, employees and lenders, placing increasing importance on the impacts and social cost associated with climate change.
 Concern that GHG emissions contribute to global climate change has led to international, federal, state and local legislative and regulatory proposals to reduce or mitigate the effects of GHG emissions.
 The Company’s primary GHG emission is carbon dioxide from fossil fuels combustion at Montana-Dakota’s electric generating facilities, particularly its coal-fired facilities.
-Approximately 42 percent of Montana-Dakota’s owned generating capacity and approximately 69 percent of the electricity it generated in 2021 was from coal-fired facilities.

 The Company monitors, analyzes and reports GHG emissions from its other operations as required by applicable laws and regulations.
 The Company will continue to monitor GHG regulations and their potential impact on operations.